 9. Biblically Responsible ETF / Mutual Fund

-You can, however, let someone do the filtering of ethically challenging companies for you and use an exchange-traded fund to invest in all the companies at one.
+You can, however, let someone do the filtering of ethically challenging companies for you and use an exchange-traded fund to invest in all the companies at once.
 For example, the James Biblically Responsible Investment ETF is an innovative concept.
-The company filters out all U.S. companies that may engage in activity that is not deemed to comply with Christian morality such as companies involved in abortion, adult entertainment, alcohol, tobacco and gambling, according to the prospectus.
+The company filters out all U.S. companies that may engage in activity that is not deemed to comply with Christian morality, such as companies involved in abortion, adult entertainment, alcohol, tobacco, and gambling, according to the prospectus.
 Although Jesus did drink wine, so I am not sure why alcohol is excluded.